 Withdrawn Service.
 Any Member who withdrew his contributions in accordance with the provisions of this Act and who subsequently returns to service, may upon completion of five years of Membership Service Credit, purchase the withdrawn service.
 Such Membership Service Credit shall be purchased by the Member before termination of membership or retirement.
 The maximum amount of Membership Service Credit that may be purchased by a Member is equal to the prior years of service with the Charlotte Fire Department and shall be credited upon the payment of the required contributions, provided that the Membership Service Credit to be so credited shall not be credited in any other retirement system.
 The required contributions shall be the full actuarial cost as determined by the System’s actuary.
-Membership service credit purchased pursuant to this section cannot be used to meet the minimum service requirements for a non-duty disability retirement benefit or an early service retirement, but may be used to meet the minimum service requirements for a service retirement benefit and to compute the amount of any retirement benefit.
+Membership Service Credit purchased pursuant to this section cannot be used to meet the minimum service requirements for a non-duty disability retirement benefit or an early service retirement, but may be used to meet the minimum service requirements for a service retirement benefit and to compute the amount of any retirement benefit.

 Section 8.
 Accumulated Sick Leave and Vacation at Retirement.
 Membership Service Credit shall be credited to a Member for the balance of any unpaid sick leave and/or unpaid vacation at the time of his retirement, excluding any sick leave and/or vacation that was converted to a qualified deferred compensation program as defined by the City.
 Such Membership Service Credit shall be determined by the Administrator and shall be proportional based on the normal work schedule of the Member.
 Such Membership Service Credit cannot be used to meet the minimum qualifications for a disability retirement benefit, vested benefit or early retirement benefit, but may be used to meet the minimum qualifications for a service retirement benefit.